ThatcherT/utapt/README.md

 # utapt
-A website built on Django REST framework.
-It is designed to help UT students connect with roommates, find apartments, and post subleases.
+A website built on Django framework which follows the Model-Template-Views architecture (MTV).
+The site is designed to help UT students connect with roommates, find apartments, and post subleases.